mistial-dev/FaceOFFx/README.md

 ### Head Width Measurement (Line CC)

-The head width measurement is crucial for PIV compliance but presents challenges with 68-point facial landmarks:
+The head width measurement is crucial for PIV compatibility but presents challenges with 68-point facial landmarks:

 **What we measure**: The widest points of the face contour (landmarks 0-16), which represent the jawline from ear to ear.
 We then create a level line at the average Y-position of these widest points.